AI-sandbox/MergeGenome/readmes/README_3_preprocess_vcf_files.md

 ## 3. Preprocess .vcf files

-Following are explained some of the most important preprocessing steps to clean genomic data:
+Following, are explained some of the most important preprocessing steps to clean genomic data:

 * **Remove undesired samples by sample ID (breed name)**: there are some breeds or species that are very different from the other samples in the dataset.
 These can be identified doing a 2-D PCA plot as outliers.
 It is better to remove these samples before imputation.